PaddlePaddle/Paddle/python/paddle/fluid/contrib/slim/tests/QAT_mkldnn_int8_readme.md

 # SLIM Quantization-aware training (QAT) on INT8 MKL-DNN

 This document describes how to use [Paddle Slim](https://github.com/PaddlePaddle/FluidDoc/blob/develop/doc/fluid/advanced_usage/paddle_slim/paddle_slim.md) to convert a quantization-aware trained model to INT8 MKL-DNN quantized model.
 In **Release 1.5**, we have released the QAT1.0 MKL-DNN which enabled the INT8 MKL-DNN kernel for QAT trained model within 0.05% accuracy diff on GoogleNet, MobileNet-V1, MobileNet-V2, ResNet-101, ResNet-50, VGG16 and VGG19.
 In **Release 1.6**, QAT2.0 MKL-DNN, we did the performance optimization based on fake QAT models: ResNet50, ResNet101, Mobilenet-v1, Mobilenet-v2, VGG16 and VGG19 with the minor accuracy drop.
 Compared with Release 1.5, the QAT2.0 MKL-DNN got better performance gain on inference compared with fake QAT models but got a little bit bigger accuracy diff.
+In **Release 1.7**, a support for Ernie (NLP) QAT trained model was added to the QAT2.0 MKL-DNN.
 We provide the accuracy benchmark both for QAT1.0 MKL-DNN and QAT2.0 MKL-DNN, and performance benchmark on QAT2.0 MKL-DNN.

 Notes: